rrainey/ecgkit/README.md

 <code>$ node index.js</code># this will run the server

-For a simulated production environment, I run all of this on an Unbuntu server using the Node pm2 package to manage the service.
+For a simulated production environment, I run all of this on an Ubuntu server using the Node pm2 package to manage the service.